-What should I do if my speakers do not worl What --- ------
+What should I do if my external speakers do not work?

-Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound.
-Make sure your speakers are designed for computer use.
-If your speakers have a muting button, set the button to off.
-If you have connected an audio cable to the headphones jack, disconnect the cable and use the speaker cable supplied with your speakers.
-If you are using battery power, make sure the battery pack is installed properly and is charged.
-If your speakers require external power, make sure the speakers are connected to a power source.
+- □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ If you have connected an audio cable to the headphones jack, disconnect the cable and use the speaker cable supplied with your speakers. - □ If you are using battery power, make sure the battery pack is installed properly and is charged. - □ If your speakers require external power, make sure the speakers are connected to a power source.
 See the manual that came with your speakers for more information.

-What should I do if I cannot hear sound from my speakers?
-If your computer is using battery power, make sure the battery pack is properly installed and is charged.
-If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information.
-Make sure the speaker volume is turned up loud enough and the audio option is enabled.
-Check the volume controls in Windows.
+What should I do if I do not hear sound from the built-in speakers?

+- □ If your computer is using battery power, make sure the battery pack is properly installed and is charged. - □ If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information. - □ Make sure the speaker volume is turned up loud enough and the audio option is enabled. - □ Check the Windows volume controls by clicking the volume icon on the taskbar.